 - Sri Lanka is tiny, but incredibly rich and diverse.
 In three and a half years of living here I still didn’t cross off all the things to do on the island.
 My advice if you are traveling to Sri Lanka: don’t try to fit everything in your two-weeks itinerary.
 Prioritize and account for the long traveling time, even though distances are not that long.
 It might take you more than one trip to get to know this island.

 - Don’t get stuck on the beach.
-Sri Lanka is known for its pristine beaches and they are as amazing as everyone says, but the island has so much more to offer!
+Sri Lanka has some of the best beaches in the world: you can chill in Mirissa, surf in Arugam Bay, or dive in Kalpitiya, but the island has so much more to offer!
 You can divide the country into 3 parts: beaches, mountains, and historic sites.
 My personal favorite are mountains.
-Nuwara Eliya and Ella is where I feel most connected to nature.
+Hiking in Ella is fantastic.
+Climbing 5000 steps to Adam’s Peak might sound like a challenge, but if these guys can do it with a baby, so can you!
 Historic sites include ancient cities of Polonnaruwa and Anuradhapura where you can see the temples and palaces built over a thousand years ago.
+If you are visiting Sri Lanka with kids, they will love watching wildlife in one of the many national parks.

 - The north and northeast of the country are way less crowded than the southwest.
 You’ll have to spend more time getting there, but the serenity and the lack of tourists are worth it.
-Jaffna, the city on the north tip of the country, is one of the most unique and interesting places to visit, but foreigners have to get a permit from the Ministry of Defense.
-Apply for the permit beforehand.
-I managed to go to Jaffna during a short period of time, just a few years after the war ended, when the permit wasn’t required.
-But online reviews say that getting the permit shouldn’t be difficult if the purpose of visit is travel (not media related).
+Jaffna, the city on the north tip of the country, is one of the most unique and interesting places to visit.

 - Colombo is worth a one day stop.
 Two days maximum.
 While many tourists skip Colombo all together, I think the capital, although hectic, dirty, and busy, is worth checking out for two reasons: food and shopping.
 No other city on the island has such diverse and vibrant food scene as the capital.
 You can try cuisines from around the world as well as from different regions of Sri Lanka.
-You can find hole-in-the-wall cafes as well as fine dining at five star hotels.
+You can find hole-in-the-wall cafes as well as hip coffee shops.
 And you can buy some awesome Sri Lankan-made goods like batiks, clothes, and china which are not to be found in souvenir shops in touristy towns by the beach.
-I do food tours of Colombo for people who are visiting the island.
-You can read about it here.

 - If you are planning to travel around the island a lot, get a backpack.
 Unless you are going to rent a car and hire a driver, it will be hard to carry your luggage from bus to train to tuk tuk.
 The roads are not meant for wheeled suitcases.
-Even if your plan is to stay in a hotel by the beach and take short day-trips from there, it’s comfortable to have a small backpack to take all you need for the day.
+Even if your plan is to stay in a hotel by the beach and take short day-trips from there, it’s comfortable to have a small backpack to take all you need for the day (I have this one).

 - Bring a shawl to cover your shoulders and a long skirt that covers your knees (long shorts for men) if you are planning to visit a temple (most likely you will).

 - It’s better to buy sunscreen and bring it with you, because it’s ridiculously expensive in Sri Lanka.
+I recommend to get a mineral sunscreen (I use this one) that is eco-friendly and safe for coral reefs.
 Ladies, bring enough feminine hygiene products for the trip.
-Tampons are hard to find and expensive too.
+Tampons are hard to find and expensive.
 Better yet, get a menstrual cup, if you are not using one yet.
 The toilets in roadside shops are not of high standards, usually small and always wet.
 Menstrual cup doesn’t have to be changed for up to 12 hours which makes your life here much easier and hygienic.

 - Another travel tip for Sri Lanka.
 It might sound funny, but have some toilet paper on you.
 You don’t have to bring it from your home country.
 Get a roll from a local supermarket or just grab some at the hotel.
 Roadside toilets usually don’t have toilet paper.